mjanssen/graduation-frontend-setups/README.md

 Happy coding :heart:

+### Brotip :+1:

+If you do not have `yarn` installed, you should consider installing it.
+Using `yarn` will speed up the installation of your dependencies.
+Check out their [stats vs npm](https://yarnpkg.com/lang/en/compare/).
+Or if you want a less biased test, check out [this git repo](https://github.com/appleboy/npm-vs-yarn).

+Don't worry, the script will fall back to `npm` if `yarn` is not installed :)

 ## Making frontend setups easy

 This repository allows developers to create a front-end setup with all the tools a developer needs.